rcasanovan/JSockets/README.md

 After years working with the library, I decided to release it as an open source project.

+The goals of this code are:

+* Abstracting Sockets implementation in Java
+* Allow people who don't know the implementation of Sockets deploy applications on the client-server model very easily
+* Allow programming teachers create more interesting and complex projects without the need for implementing Sockets

 ## Documentation

 ## Support